wexample/python-prompt/README.md

 The suite includes packages for configuration management, file handling, prompts, and more.
 Each package can be used independently or as part of the integrated suite.

 Visit the [Wexample Suite documentation](https://docs.wexample.com) for the complete package ecosystem.

+## Compatibility Matrix

+This package is part of the Wexample suite and is compatible with other suite packages.

+Refer to each package's documentation for specific version compatibility requirements.

+## Dependencies

+- attrs: >=23.1.0
+- cattrs: >=23.1.0
+- colorama:
+- inquirerpy:
+- readchar:
+- wcwidth:
+- wexample-helpers: ==0.0.85

 # About us